CASE COMPETITION / 11–12 SEPTEMBER 2026

 Stage four

-The top 2 Australian teams will fly to New York on an all-expenses-paid trip to compete in the Cornell PropConnex final on November 15, 2024, hosted by JP Morgan.
+The top two teams from the ANZ Final travel to New York on an all-expenses-paid trip to compete in the Cornell PropConnex Global Competition in November 2026.

-Up to 20 university teams from around the globe will be selected to present their proposals in New York.
-Participants will have the opportunity to connect with industry leaders and peers from the USA, UK, Canada, New Zealand, and Hong Kong.
+Up to 20 university teams from around the world will present their proposals, with participants connecting with industry leaders and peers from the USA, UK, Canada, Australia, New Zealand, and Hong Kong.

 Got a question?
 Click here